evently-cloud/site/src/blog/why-cirqus-why-now/index.md

 #### Declarative

-Nobody likes writing boiler plate; it’s easy to mess up, and it adds no value.
+Nobody likes writing boilerplate; it’s easy to mess up, and it adds no value.
 We have some really nice options now with decorators and ESM to declare relationships and reactions in code, rather than wiring things together manually.
 For example, here are some examples of what your application code might look like as declarative reactions.

 ##### Read Model